torsteingrindvik/serial-keel/README.md

 A thing which may produce serial messages and accepts being written to.

-For example the endpoint `/dev/ttyACM0` or `COM0` represents real TTYs which can produce messages.
+For example the endpoint `/dev/ttyACM0` or `COM0` represents real TTYs which can read and write messages.

 Endpoints may also be mocked, and thus have any name e.g. `mock-1` or `specific-mocked-device-30`.